 What has been your biggest business struggle as an entrepreneur?

 Being confident in my own decisions.
 There are still many people who truly don’t understand what I do, and I just had to realize it’s not my job to convince them to believe in my business in any way.
-I have to stay focused on what I know is important – that’s the company and the women we service.
+I have to stay focused on what I know is important – that’s the company and the women we serve.

 What advice would you give to a new entrepreneur?